 One of the healthiest things we can do for ourselves and our partners is to create and claim our own space where we recharge and come back to being our best selves.
 Having your own corner in a shared living space, traveling solo after you’re married, making sure you take time out for yourself – doing all of this, and offering the same to your partner is one of the hallmarks of loving them over being in love with them.

-When you love someone, however, it’s going to be a good deal of work to sustain the relationship.
+When you love someone, however, it’s going to take a good deal of work to sustain the relationship.
 People change and grow and you have to get to know your loved one all over again several times over.
-Your own expectations from love change, too and those need to be navigated as well.
+Your own expectations from love change too and those need to be navigated as well.
+For a second, this might dissuade you from looking at loving someone as an exercise worthy of your effort and time.
+You might have begun to wonder, “Is it better to love someone or be in love with them considering loving someone is such hard work?”

-Love is rarely ever a level playing field – there will be relationship power dynamics, jealousy, hard times (financial, emotional, health) and plenty of other things that will need effort and attention.
-Being in love is effortless, but loving someone is a whole other story.
+But love is rarely ever a level playing field – there will be relationship power dynamics, jealousy, hard times (financial, emotional, health) and plenty of other things that will need effort and attention.
+Being in love might seem effortless but is generally short-lived.
+On the other hand, loving someone is a whole other story.
+It is a long-lasting and enriching experience.
+But for it to be sustainable, effort is needed.

 10. Shared future vs individual goals

 This isn’t an unusual situation, nor does it mean the love shared here wasn’t real.
-But the priority on their individual needs and desires took precedence to the extend that they were all right with dissolving their relationship.
+But the priority on their individual needs and desires took precedence to the extent that they were all right with dissolving their relationship.
+Being in love feels great, until the big gesture, the major sacrifice comes into play.
+Then, as your love and your relationship hangs in the balance, you have to make a decision.

 Related Reading: Relationship Goals For Me And Bae When We Turn 80